-Get more information on apprenticeships, how they work, how they could develop you and who often enjoys them, or visit www.yor-zone.org.uk/YorZone/futures4me
+Get more information on apprenticeships with City of York Council, how they work and how they could develop you.

-If you are not a CYC employee you should tick 'No' – you'll be unable to apply for these vacancies.
+If you're not a CYC employee, you should tick 'No' as you won't be able to apply for these vacancies.

-Any information you provide will be confidential and will not necessarily exclude you from appointment.
+See our full job application guidance document about what you must disclose to us.
+Any information you provide will be confidential and won't necessarily exclude you from being appointed.

 Policy statement on Recruitment of Ex-Offenders

-Please ensure you read this policy statement before submitting your application form if you are applying for a post working with children, young people or vulnerable adults.
+If you're an ex-offender, make sure you read our Recruitment of ex-offenders policy statement before submitting your application, if you're applying for a post working with children, young people or vulnerable adults.

-All mandatory fields within 'application pages' need to be completed before you can submit your application.
+You'll need to complete all mandatory fields within the 'application pages' section before you can submit your application.
 Once all pages are marked with a green tick, the 'submit' button will be unlocked.
 Mandatory fields are marked with a red asterisk.

 Take time to review your application before submitting.
 It's a good idea to print it out and read it again - use the 'print preview' option to open your form as one continuous document.

-Once you are happy with your application, click the 'Submit' button and confirm you wish to proceed.
-Alternatively, you can return to the Summary page if you're not ready.
+Once you're happy with your application, click the 'Submit' button and confirm you wish to proceed.
+Alternatively, you can return to the 'Summary' page if you're not ready.

 We'll send you an email acknowledging your application submission.
-Some time after this you will then be notified via email if you have been shortlisted for interview.
+Some time after this you will then be notified via email if you've been shortlisted for interview.

-You can access previous applications or those that are in the process of being completed, under 'My applications' when you're logged into our online recruitment system.
+You can access previous applications, or those which you're in the process of completing, under 'My applications' when you're logged into our Jobs site.

-Once you've registered with our online recruiting system, you can sign up to 'job alerts' to get auto-generated emails about vacancies which may be of interest to you.
+Once you've registered with our Jobs site, you can sign up to 'job alerts' to receive auto-generated emails about vacancies which may be of interest to you.

-- Step 2: To save your search criteria and set your job alert, scroll to the bottom of your search results and click to 'save this search as a job alert'.
+- scroll to the bottom of your search results and click to 'Save this search as a job alert'

 Any job alerts you've set up will be visible in your profile.
 You'll be able to review existing alerts or set up new ones at any time.

-We welcome your feedback on our recruitment process and online job application system.
-If you've any comments, suggestions, questions or queries, contact us by email: email@example.com or tel: (01904) 551619 during office hours, Monday to Friday, 8.30am to 5pm.
+We welcome your feedback on our recruitment process and Jobs site.
+If you've any comments, suggestions or queries, please contact our Recruitment Team.

-We recommend that you check the privacy notice each time you visit the site.
+We recommend that you check our Recruitment privacy notice each time you visit the site.

-City of York Council (CYC) will collect and store personal information you submit to us via this recruitment website.
+We collect and store personal information you submit to us via our Jobs site.

-The privacy notice is subject to change and any changes to it in the future will be notified on this page.
-By continuing to use this recruitment site you are agreeing to such changes.
+Our privacy notice is subject to change, and we'll notify you of any changes we make to it in future on this page.
+By continuing to use our Jobs site, you are thereby agreeing to such changes.